 When discussing history it can be challenging to discern fact from fiction; truth from tale.
 Detailed record keeping was not what it is today and many stories were only passed on orally; their words never gracing a page.
 These imprecise accounts routinely inflate the accomplishments of many historical figures, but like any good yarn most are rooted in some version of the truth.
-Many Canadians have left lasting legacies due to there larger than life reputations (Wild Bill Peyto comes to mind), but nobody in Alberta’s rich ranching history has reached the same legendary status as the man known as John Ware.
+Many Canadians have left lasting legacies due to their larger than life reputations (Wild Bill Peyto comes to mind), but nobody in Alberta’s rich ranching history has reached the same legendary status as the man known as John Ware.

 John was born into slavery in 1845 on a cotton plantation in South Carolina.
 In 1865, at the end of the American Civil War, John became a free man.
 He headed west to Texas where he found work on a ranch.
 It was here that he honed his skills in ranching and horsemanship; two areas that have greatly attributed to his near-mythical status in Canadian history.
 In 1882 John was hired as part of a group to drive 3,000 head of cattle north across the border to the recently established Bar U Ranch (now a National Historic Site).
 John never returned to the United States, opting to stay in Canada where he worked on different ranches, further polishing his already exceptional skills with horses and livestock.

 By 1890 John had established his own ranch and registered his own brand as the four nines (9999), also known as the walking stick brand.
 In 1892 he married Mildred Lewis, a transplant from Ontario, and together they had five children (sadly a sixth died in infancy).
 In 1900 the family relocated their ranch to the banks of the Red Deer River, somewhere downstream from the city of Brooks.
-Flooding in 1902 destroyed his original cabin but John rebuilt it, albeit on higher ground overlooking a small stream, which is now known as Ware Creek.
+Flooding in 1902 destroyed their original cabin but John rebuilt it, albeit on higher ground overlooking a small stream, which is now known as Ware Creek.
 Then in 1905 tragedy struck the family.
 In April of that year Mildred died of pneumonia and typhoid and just five months later John was killed in a freak accident when his horse tripped in a hole and fell, landing on him.
 John’s death occurred a mere twelve days after Alberta became Canada’s tenth province.
 His funeral, held in Calgary, was the largest ever in the city’s young thirty-year history.
 After the funeral the Ware children were sent to live with their grandparents and the land was later sold.

 In the years succeeding his death, the John Ware Cabin deteriorated and fell into various stages of disrepair.
 With the help of volunteers and organizations such as the Brooks Kinsmen Club, the Dinosaur Natural History Association, Alberta Environment Protection, Alberta Historical Resources, and Old Bones Productions the cabin was restored in the late 1950’s and again in 1993.
 In 1998 Parks Canada was chosen to fully restore the cabin based on their extensive knowledge of preserving historical log structures.
 The cabin was officially unveiled during Parks Day festivities in July of 2002 and to this day remains a major attraction in Dinosaur Provincial Park.